martinkirch/relaxedbib/README.md

 * There's always author, year and title
 * @inproceedings usually have a "crossref" field

+a better doc listing

+"Generate bibtex" button, per document and "Generate bibtex" button for all listed documents

-a better doc listing + doc details display... and doc edition with a fancy contenteditable
+doc details display... and doc edition with a fancy contenteditable
 KISS: save doc as soon as an entry loses focus

 then, PDF uploading on edition (easier to debug)